Welcome to the Whangaroa Barn — say hello to St Paul’s Rock, the local quail family, the resident pheasants, and spectacular views.

 The front and back doors are fitted with electronic locks and a keypad.
 Your code will be supplied on the morning of your arrival day and the same code will unlock both doors.

-The hallway light switch is just to the right of the door.
+The hallway light switch is just to the right of the front door.

 Late at night, please be mindful of noise; sound travels a long way across the water.